Beyond Linear Approximations: A Novel Pruning Approach for Attention Matrix: Introduction

-This is the first work studying the Attention Weights Pruning problem, which is an approximation problem to a non-linear function.
-We provide an algorithm to obtain the near-optimal pruning mask based on Gradient Descent (GD) with convergence guarantee. \begin{theorem}[Main result, informal version of Theorem~\ref{thm:our_convergence}] For any $\epsilon > 0$, our Algorithm~\ref{alg:mask_gd} can converge to the near-optimal pruning mask for the Attention Weights Pruning problem (Definition~\ref{def:attn_prun}) in $O(d \poly(n)/\epsilon)$ time with $O(\xi + \epsilon)$ error, where $\xi$ is a small term depending on intrinsic property of the data and weights. \end{theorem} In the above theorem, $\xi$ can be arbitrarily small as $\xi \rightarrow 0$ when the regularization coefficient $\lambda \rightarrow 0$.
-So our analysis shows that although the objective function is highly non-linear, the GD training can converge to a near-optimal pruning mask solution, supported by our experiments in Section~\ref{sec:experiment}.
+\textbf{Our contributions.} This is the first work studying the Attention Weights Pruning problem, which is an approximation problem to a non-linear function.
+We provide an algorithm for obtaining the near-optimal pruning mask based on Gradient Descent (GD) with a convergence guarantee. \begin{theorem}[Main result, informal version of Theorem~\ref{thm:our_convergence}] For any $\epsilon > 0$, our Algorithm~\ref{alg:mask_gd} can converge to the near-optimal pruning mask for the Attention Weights Pruning problem (Definition~\ref{def:attn_prun}) in $O(d \poly(n)/\epsilon)$ time with $O(\xi + \epsilon)$ error, where $\xi$ is a small term depending on intrinsic property of the data and weights. \end{theorem} In the above theorem, $\xi$ can be arbitrarily small as $\xi \rightarrow 0$ when the regularization coefficient $\lambda \rightarrow 0$.
+Thus, our analysis shows that although the objective function is highly non-linear, the GD training can converge to a near-optimal pruning mask solution.

+Our experiments on synthetic clearly align and support our theoretical analysis (Section~\ref{sec:sub:synthetic}).
+Furthermore, we evaluate our non-linear pruning method and show it beyond SparseGPT and Wanda by a large margin on real data (C4 Dataset~\cite{c4}) under real LLM (Llama 3.2-1B~\cite{Llama32}) in Section~\ref{sec:exp:real} and Section~\ref{sec:sub:perplexity}.

 Our contributions are as follows: